cvppa2023/cvppa2023.github.io/_pages/dates.md

 |Camera-ready (papers and abstracts): | 21 August 2023 |
 |Workshop date: | 2 October 2023 (PM) |

-We are pushing deadline to 21 July, so I think notification to 11 Aug (still 3 weeks.).
-Camera ready Aug 21?

 ## Challenges

-We are running two challenges this year, and details on these will be released very soon - within the next couple of weeks.
+We are running two challenges this year, and details on these will be released within the next days.